 For more information and to register, visit the following website: READYChesCo.org.

 Any resident who can volunteer their time and talent to their community in an emergency is ecouraged to register with the Chester County Medical Reserve Corp (CC-MRC).
 Registration does NOT require you to have a medical background.

-MRC volunteers help by providing administrative, medical, and other support services to Red Cross Shelters, the Chester County SNS (Strategic National Stockpile) POD programs, and other community response activities.
-In addition, registered volunteers are provided numerous opportunities to both learn and use skills through training sessions and exercises that support emergency preparedness in our community.
+MRC volunteers help by providing administrative, medical, and other support services for Red Cross Shelters, the Chester County Health Department POD programs, and other community response activities.
+Registered volunteers are offered many opportunities throughout the year to learn and use skills during training sessions and exercises supporting emergency preparedness in our community.

 If you are interested, please register using the ServPA website (www.serv.pa.gov).
-Choose 'Medical Reserve Corp' and 'Chester County Medical Reserve Corps' when you provide your contact information.
-You are always in control of when and where you respond, and your information is only used when necessary.
+Choose 'Medical Reserve Corps (MRC) Organizations' and then 'Chester County Medical Reserve Corps' when you provide your contact information.
+NOTE: You are always in control of when and where you respond, and your information is only used when necessary.